TheJelmega/prog-lang/design/README.md

 If the array of slice is mutable, the resulting value will be memory location that can be assigned to.

 Indices are 0-based for arrays and slices.
-If array access is a constant expression and the array has a known size, bounds can be checked at compile-time, otherwise the check will be performed at runtime and will panic when being indexed out of range/
+If array access is a constant expression and the array has a known size, bounds can be checked at compile-time, otherwise the check will be performed at runtime and will panic when being indexed out of range.

 For any other type, the resulting indexing will depend on whether the index implementation returns a reference or not.

+Multiple index expression can be provided, these will implicitly get converted to a tuple expression when calling the relavent indexing method.

 For all other types, the following operations will happen:
 - In an immutable place context, the resulting value will be `Index::index(&a, b)` or `OptIndex::opt_index(&a, b)`.